lookupkim/110920-pt-project-template/TEMPLATE_README.md

 * Where did the data come from, and how do they relate to the data analysis questions?
 * What do the data represent?
 Who is in the sample and what variables are included?
 * What is the target variable?
+What do the popular movies of over the years say about your generation?
 * What are the properties of the variables you intend to use?
 ***